 “Does business insurance cover theft?”
 It’s a very good question.
 Business insurance often includes one or more types of policies.
 So depending on the type of coverage you have, theft may or may not be covered by your business insurance.

 Don’t worry.
-We’ll cover all of that, but we’re going to do things a little differently in this article.
+We’ll get into what liability insurance covers, but we’re going to do things a little differently in this article.

 Before most of the world is done with its first cup of coffee, a contractor arrives at a jobsite, eager to knock out everything on his punch list.
 That’s when he notices the door to the storage shed is wide open.
 That’s not right.
 He was sure it was locked last night.
 A closer look confirms what he feared: The lock is shattered and all the tools and equipment are gone.